AztecProtocol/aztec-connect-bridges/specs/bridges/mean/readme.md

 ## What protocol(s) does the bridge interact with?

 The bridge interacts only with Mean Finance.
+In particular, we interact with two different contracts:
+1. The DCA Hub: does everything related to DCAing
+2. The Transformer Registry: can transform between wrapped tokens and their underlying tokens

+Both are immutable.
+However, the Transformer Registry is in fact a registry and the Mean Finance team has the ability to modify entries

 ## What is the flow of the bridge?